 Consideration will be given to diverse backgrounds and regional representation to ensure the Commission is reflective of the population it serves.

-Members of the HRC should be available to meet 3-5 times per year.
+Members of the HRC should be available to meet 3-5 times per year, either in person or by video-conference.
 Meetings usually last between one half day to 2 days, and are held during regular business hours.
 Board members may also be expected to spend additional time reviewing materials and preparing for meetings, as well as delivering public information.
+The Chairperson will be expected to chair all Commission meetings.

 A member shall be appointed for a term of 5 years and shall hold office until he or she is reappointed or his or her successor is appointed.